kata-ai/kata-platform-docs/docs/tutorial/telegram-integration.md

 ## Create Chatbot

-Firstly, go to bot studio in Kata Platform and click “Create with This Template” in API Bot card.
+Firstly, go to bot studio in Kata Platform and click "Create with This Template" in API Bot card.
 Fill in all fields as follows:

 ![tel-1](./images/connecting-with-telegram/tel-1.png)

 Then, you have to test you chatbot by creating a deployment.
-Go to deployment menu in sidebar and click “Create Deployment”.
+Go to deployment menu in sidebar and click "Create Deployment".

 ![tel-2](./images/connecting-with-telegram/tel-2.png)